 XVPs are defined as requiring between 1 and 6 Msec of total observing time including long-duration observations of single targets or shorter duration observations of many targets to address major, key questions in current astrophysics.
 This category is open to all science topics and must be designated as an XVP by the PI.
-About 8 Msec of the observing time is reserved for X-ray Visionary Projects, subject to the submission of proposals of high scientific merit.
+About 7 Msec of the observing time is reserved for X-ray Visionary Projects, subject to the submission of proposals of high scientific merit.

-Observations approved as part of a X-ray Visionary Project will have no proprietary time associated with them, and the data will be made public immediately.
-XVP projects will be allocated a maximum of 2 Msec of observing time on targets situated above 60º ecliptic latitude
+Observations approved as part of an X-ray Visionary Project will have no proprietary time associated with them, and the data will be made public immediately.
+XVP projects will be allocated a maximum of 2 Msec of observing time on targets situated above 60º ecliptic latitude.

-Proposers planning to submit an XVP should send a Notice of Intent to Propose, including the following information: title, PI name, estimated observing time, preliminary list of co-Is, and short abstract, to the CXC helpdesk (cxchelp@head.cfa.harvard.edu) by 21 Jan 2011.
+Proposers planning to submit an XVP should send a Notice of Intent to Propose, including the following information: title, PI name, estimated observing time, preliminary list of Co-Is, and short abstract, to the CXC helpdesk (cxchelp@head.cfa.harvard.edu) by 20 Jan 2012.
 This information on proposals to be submitted will allow the CXC to plan a competent review with minimal conflicts of interest.

 Projects that plan to deliver products, such as source catalogs, high fidelity data products, or software to the community are encouraged to outline these plans in the proposal.
 A modest funding allocation may be requested in the Stage 2 Cost proposal to facilitate the delivery of such products.

 X-ray Visionary Projects will be evaluated and graded by an XVP panel at the peer review in addition to the topical panels.
-The recommendations of all reviewing panels will then be passed to the Big Project Panel which allocates time, separately, to LPs and XVPs and makes the final recommendations for an integrated program involving top-rated proposals to the selection official.
+The recommendations of all reviewing panels will then be passed to the Big Project Panel which allocates time, separately, to LPs and XVPs and makes the final recommendations for an integrated program involving top-rated proposals to the Selection Official.

 4.4 Target of Opportunity Projects